katur/eegi/README_database_migration.md

 ## Data Migration Script

-A script is used to migrate new or updated rows;
+A script is used to migrate new or updated rows.
-it does not yet account for deleted rows, so should be run on a truncated database just prior to the official migration to the new database.
+It does not yet account for deleted rows, so should be run from scratch on a truncated database just prior to the official migration to the new database.

 The script lives in `utils/management/commands`, and can be run with:

     ./manage.py migrate_legacy_data